 Desktop Metal Company Overview

-Desktop Metal is accelerating the transformation of manufacturing with end-to-end metal 3D printing solutions.
-Founded in 2015 by leaders in advanced manufacturing, metallurgy, and robotics, the company is addressing the unmet challenges of speed, cost, and quality to make metal 3D printing an essential tool for engineers and manufacturers around the world.
+Desktop Metal is accelerating the transformation of manufacturing with 3D printing solutions.
+Founded in 2015 by leaders in advanced manufacturing, metallurgy, and robotics, the company is addressing the unmet challenges of speed, cost, and quality to make 3D printing an essential tool for engineers, designers and manufacturers around the world.

 Since its inception, the company has raised $438 million in financing with a portfolio of strategic partners and investors, including Ford Motor Company, GV (formerly Google Ventures), GE Ventures, BMW iVentures, Koch Disruptive Technologies, Lowe’s, New Enterprise Associates (NEA) and more.
 In addition, Desktop Metal has been selected as one of the world’s 30 most promising Technology Pioneers by the World Economic Forum and named to MIT Technology Review’s list of 50 Smartest Companies.
 The company has also been named one of the 2018 Best Places to Work by the Boston Business Journal and a 2017 Top Place to Work by the Boston Globe.